John Byrom: A man of mystery

-Byrom died in 1763 and is buried in his family's private chapel, which is now known as Jesus Chapel in Manchester Cathedral, Manchester, England.
+Byrom died in 1763 and is buried in his family's private chapel, which is now known as Jesus Chapel in Manchester Cathedral.
 His papers, though preserved for some time after his death, were mysteriously destroyed in the nineteenth century.
 A freemason, few surviving items have suggested that he may have belonged to an early quasi-masonic society, known as the "Cabala Club", similar to the Gentleman's Club of Spalding, and pursued occult interests.

+He was survived by his wife who died in December 1778.
+All of his estate and the family home of Kersall Cell, Salford was left to Elizabeth Byrom.

 His library of books and manuscripts were donated to Chetham's Library by his descendant Eleanora Atherton in 1870.